lemrey/sdk-nrf/applications/nrf_tbr/README.rst

 * Bidirectional IPv6 connectivity
     IPv6 communication between Thread and non-Thread (external) networks.
-    It currently supports Ethernet as the backbone link.
+    It currently supports Ethernet as the external network link.

 * mDNS
     A multicast-based discovery of services.